-NFL Week 1 takeaways: Saints D, Cowboys O flop
+Week 1 takeaways for every team: Rough starts for Saints, Cowboys

 Minnesota Vikings

-Like Dalvin Cook pointed out postgame, the ceiling is high for the Vikings offense.
-The unit looked dynamic throughout much of Kirk Cousins' debut where he connected on two terrific touchdown passes and carved up the 49ers' secondary, and he was backed by the league's No. 1 defense, which came through with four turnovers.
+As Dalvin Cook pointed out postgame, the ceiling is high for the Vikings offense.
+The unit looked dynamic throughout much of Kirk Cousins' debut where he connected on two touchdown passes and carved up the 49ers' secondary.
+He was backed by the league's No. 1 defense, which came through with four turnovers.
 Minnesota displayed the full scope of how good it can be in its 24-16 season-opening win to set up for a critical NFC North showdown in Green Bay next Sunday.-- Courtney Cronin

 NFC SOUTH